alexbegg/NumberPad/README.md

 $('.numberpad').numberPad({
     start: 1,               // Stating number (To switch the order make this larger than 'end')
     end: 9,                 // Ending number (To switch the order make this smaller than 'start')
     calculatorOrder: false, // Layout the numbers like a calculator (789/456/123) (Order of 'start' and 'end' does not matter in this mode)
     columns: 3,             // Number of buttons across
     extraRow: {
         position: 'bottom', // Place extra row at the 'top' or 'bottom'
         items: [],          // Object containing items to place in the extra row, example: ['*', '0', '#']
         expand: false       // Expand the 'first' or 'last' button to be twice as wide as a number button, if needed for layout purposes
     },
     inputElement: null,     // Input to receive the numbers
     keyClass: '',           // Add a class to each button on the number pad
-    onPress: function($input, event) {} // Callback function for when you press a button on the number pad });
+    onPress: function($input, event) {} // Callback function triggered when you press a button on the number pad });
 ```